heptarch/heptarch.github.io/drafts/demon.md

 *1873.* In a dream, Ellen returns to Trinity Quay.
 It is like childhood, but bathed in a gentle greyness, as if the light cannot quite touch the objects it falls upon.
- A small wooden boat is moored where the Kirkland ferry usually departs.
+ A small wooden rowboat is moored where the Kirkland ferry usually departs, and Ellen hops in.
- She hops in and begins rowing with a smooth greyness of motion, almost without resistance.
+ Almost immediately, it begins to move, a smoothed greyness of motion from Victoria dock towards the turning basin, and then out towards the North Sea.
+ Now she is moving, hurtling along the skin of the ocean, the oars flat in the rowloacks and skimming above the water, almost like the rowboat is flying.

+But then a slowing

 The sky is a rippling skin of stars;
  far too many, and none of them familiar.